Kórnik Castle: Interior of the castle

 The castle presently houses the Kórnik Library and a museum showcasing numerous unique objects including historic furniture, Ukrainian and European paintings, sculptures, numismatic collections, military antiques, porcelain and silver art objects.
 Among the most significant works in the library are the original manuscript of Adam Mickiewicz's Dziady (Part III) and Napoleon's hand-written romantic novella Clisson et Eugénie.

 The most impressive chamber of the residence is the Moor Room, which was inspired by the Court of the Lions in Alhambra, Spain.
 It was initially intended for a library but later it became a museum room featuring national works of art.
 In the room below the tower, there are ethnographic and natural collections on display brought from Australia and Oceania by Count Władysław Zamoyski who inherited the estate from his maternal uncle, Jan Kanty, in 1881.

+Trivia

+During the German occupation of Poland (World War II), in 1939–1940, a secret printing house of the Polish resistance movement was located in the castle.
+It printed the Biuletyn Radiowy underground newspaper.